Depression isn’t an inevitable consequence of unpleasant events

 Although one or more of these may figure in depression, depression is much more than any one of them alone.
 Let’s look at the psychological component of depression – the way you think, and how the study of this has led to some of the most effective treatment for depression.

-Shared thinking styles for depression
+Shared thinking styles

 Depressed people everywhere think in remarkably similar ways.
 Understanding what these thinking styles are and why they form a pattern, is a major key to beating depression for good.

 Depression, to be ongoing, has to be maintained.
 Otherwise, depression will simply evaporate over time.
 This maintenance is performed by thinking styles that encourage any introspection to be emotionally arousing.

 What’s the difference between depression and prolonged sadness?
 (Not a chemical imbalance!)